Yankees star Judge hits 62nd homer to break Maris' AL record - WHIZ News

 Tweeted former Yankees star Derek Jeter: “Congrats @TheJudge44 on 62!
 Postseason next!!!”

+Former President Bill Clinton also tweeted congratulations, as did former MLB players like Paul O’Neill, Dwight Gooden, Dave Winfield and Ryan Howard.

 Maris’ 61 for the Yankees had been exceeded six times previously, but all were tainted by the stench of steroids.
 Along with Bonds’ record, Mark McGwire hit 70 for the St. Louis Cardinals in 1998 and 65 the following year.
-The Chicago Cubs’ Sammy Sosa had 66, 65 and 63 during a four-season span starting in 1998.
+Sammy Sosa had 66, 65 and 63 for the Chicago Cubs during a four-season span starting in 1998.

 McGwire admitted using banned steroids, while Bonds and Sosa denied knowingly using performing-enhancing drugs.
 Major League Baseball started testing with penalties for PEDs in 2004, and some fans — perhaps many — until now have considered Maris as holder of the legitimate record.